Skip to main content

 Transport

-This transport represents the transportation of the discarded product as part of waste processing, to the gate of the recycling site and/or the final waste disposal plant.
+This transport represents moving the discarded product, as part of waste processing, to the gate of the recycling site and/or the final waste disposal plant.

-How to model: Apply standard scenarios (e.g., national default transport distances) if the exact location of the waste processing facility is unknown.
+How to model: apply standard scenarios (e.g., national default transport distances) if the exact location of the waste processing facility is unknown.
+If you're working under a national method such as the Dutch Bepalingsmethode, check whether it publishes its own default distances for this.

 C3